 Have you ever wondered why Japan has such a high suicide rate?
-Or because they work too hard?
+Or because they work too much?
 Or why is there bullying?
 Why are there social classes and sometimes prejudice between them?
 A large part of the cause of these events is due to social pressure in Japan.
 Do you know what social pressure is?
-They are movements, events and situations promoted by a group of people where you feel forced, intimidated or pressured to do things without being a specific law.
+They are movements, events and situations promoted by a group of people where you feel forced, intimidated or pressured to do things even without being a certain law.

 One of Japan's biggest social pressures is to succeed in life.
 Japanese people want to get high grades, like to be dedicated, be a good person, have a good job, higher education, a family, etc. Sometimes the pressure to have these things is so great that it results in suicides, evaporations and people who don't leave their room in fear of society (hikikomori).

 Another very common social pressure is to dedicate oneself to work.
 Sometimes many feel obliged to continue in the service and work overtime even though it is not necessary.
 Pressure is one of the biggest culprits for the reputation of the Japanese as workaholics.
 Social pressure is great, especially at work and in schools.

 Why do the Japanese give in to social pressure?

 Social pressure can be expressed directly and indirectly.
 Those who refuse to follow society end up being excluded and suffering bullying.
 Another great culprit of social pressure is the famous shyness of the Japanese.
 Many wish to express their opinion or follow their own desire, but their shyness ends up making them ashamed to go against society's desire or being excluded for it.